 The church moved in 1887, abandoning the cemetery.
 Mr. Morris Taylor, Mr. Lee Borah III and Mrs. Mary Lou Herndon organized volunteers and filed with the State of Texas, which placed the cemetery into a Charitable Trust.
-Bear Creek Cemetery is now overseen and maintained by three Trustees and it's Association.
+Bear Creek Cemetery is now officially a 501-C13 and overseen by a Board of Directors.
 It is not a perpetual care cemetery, but is indeed a very well cared for cemetery thanks to the great membership and dedicated volunteers.

 You are welcome to visit this wonderful place of rest 365 days a year during daylight hours.